Code of Business Conduct and Ethics

 (6) Officers including spouse/children/siblings/parents

-Annual disclosure of business interests and adherence to AC’s Insider Trading Policy to uphold transparency and practice corporate governance.
+There is an annual disclosure of business interests and adherence to AC’s Insider Trading Policy to uphold transparency and practice corporate governance.

 (7) Directors including spouse/children/siblings/parents